golemfactory/golem-docs/src/pages/docs/creators/ray/troubleshooting.md

 Note that even if you have the needed libraries installed locally, and your app runs locally, you still need to tell Ray on Golem cluster the packages are needed.

-There best way to deal with it is adding proper `pip install` command in the `setup_commands` of cluster yaml.
+There best way to deal with it is adding a proper `pip install` command in the `setup_commands` of cluster yaml.
 Check out the [cluster yaml reference](/docs/creators/ray/cluster-yaml-reference#initialization-commands) to get more information.